 The price of gold is fairly stable as it is seen as a safe haven for investments.
 In fact, gold prices tend to go up when the economy is in recession.

-Palladium (Pd) is the second most valuable precious metal and is used in jewelry to create a white gold alloy.
+Palladium (Pd) is another valuable precious metal and is used in jewelry to create a white gold alloy.
 It also has many industrial applications, being used in electronics, dentistry, and exhaust systems in petrol vehicles.
 The amount of Palladium produced per year has been lower than the demand for the past ten years.

 The majority of Palladium comes from Russia, South Africa, Canada, The United States, and Zimbabwe.
 South African contributes 40% of the world’s annual Palladium production.
 However, its contribution has seen a decline in recent years.